PeARSearch/readthedocs/docs/source/usage.rst

     services:
         pears-federated:
             env_file:
-            - pears-pod-name-1/.env
+            - pears-instance-name-1/.env
             image: pearsproject/pears-federated:latest
             volumes:
-            - pears-pod-name-1/data/:/var/lib/pears/data
+            - pears-instance-name-1/data/:/var/lib/pears/data

-        pears-federated-pod-2:
+        pears-federated-instance-2:
             env_file:
-            - pears-pod-name-2/.env
+            - pears-instance-name-2/.env
             image: pearsproject/pears-federated:latest
             volumes:
-            - pears-pod-name-2/data/:/var/lib/pears/data
+            - pears-instance-name-2/data/:/var/lib/pears/data

         https-portal:
             image: steveltn/https-portal:1
             environment:
                 # !!
-CHANGE: point the URL you want to point to your new pod to the http://<name-of-the-new-pod-in-this-file>:8000
+CHANGE: point the URL you want to point to your new instance to the http://<name-of-the-new-instance-in-this-file>:8000
                 # You use a comma to separate the entries; this can support any number of mappings
-                DOMAINS: 'pears-pod-url.com -> http://pears-federated:8000, pears-pod-2-url.com -> http://pears-federated-pod-2:8000'
+                DOMAINS: 'pears-instance-url.com -> http://pears-federated:8000, pears-instance-2-url.com -> http://pears-federated-instance-2:8000'
                 STAGE: production
             ports:
             - "80:80"
             - "443:443"
             depends_on:
             - pears-federated
-            - pears-federated-pod-2 # !!
-CHANGE: notice that it is not depending on the new pod as well
+            - pears-federated-instance-2 # !!
+CHANGE: notice that it is not depending on the new instance as well
             volumes:
             - https-portal-data:/var/lib/https-portal
     ```